Hoddesdon

 There are great places to visit near Hoddesdon including some great cities, villages, lakes, parks, hiking areas, towns, geological features, woodlands, nature reserves, waterfalls, historic buildings, gardens, country parks, ruins and shopping centres.

-Hoddesdon's best nearby lakes can be found at Norton Pond, Radwell Mill Lake, and Hatfield Forest Lake.
+There are a several good lakes in the Hoddesdon area like Norton Pond, Radwell Mill Lake, and Hatfield Forest Lake.

-There are a number of geological features near to Hoddesdon including Hill End Chalk Pit.
+There are a several good geological features in the area around Hoddesdon like Hill End Chalk Pit.

 There are a several good nature reserves in the Hoddesdon area like Oughtonhead Common Nature Reserve, Stotfold Watermill and Nature Reserve, and Chorleywood Common.